kurdt94/Magento-Adwords-Remarketing-Tag-Module/readme.txt

 this module is edited to work on all page types, not only the productpage.

-supporting for the following ecomm_pagetype values :
+support for the following ecomm_pagetype values :
 ----------------------------------------------------
 default : siteview
 cart : cart